hlorenzi/customasm/doc/cpudef.md

 some multiple of the byte size.
 So, with 8-bit bytes, valid instruction sizes are 8 bits, 16 bits, 24 bits, and so on.

+- `#labelalign <value>`
+Whenever a label is defined in the source code, the assembler will align the current address to be a multiple of this value.
+Equivalent of using `#align` before every label.

 - `#tokendef <name>`
 Creates a group of tokens with associated values, which can be used in place of arguments (e.g. for named registers).